marquisvictor/Optimized-Modified-GetOldTweets3-OMGOT/README.md

 ## Command Line Arguments

-This package was optimized to work more efficiently and seamlessly on both Windows CMD, and on Terminal.
+This package was optimized to work more efficiently and seamlessly on both Windows Command prompt (CMD), and on UNIX Terminal.
 The following are their associated command line arguments.

   - username (str): An optional specific username from a twitter account.
 Without "@".